 Urban Riches

 The politics, economics and sociological aspects of wealth have, of course, a spatiality and forms of concentration in city settings.
-Urban cultural and political economies provide the numerous settings where the interests of the wealthy and their agents operate to enable centres that privilege free flowing capital and wealthy individuals as a means of enlarging their own fortunes (London, Frankfurt, Hong Kong) or particular groups within them (Luanda, Mexico City).
+Urban cultural and political economies are settings in which the interests of the rich and their agents operate to enable capital to flow, for advantages to accrue to the few and for wealthy individuals to enlarge their fortunes.

 Research Questions

-- International urban finance systems – how are wealth chains linked to specific urban centres and how do they offer a means of extracting value from urban centres using advantageous tax instruments and legal yet corrosive impacts?
+• International urban finance systems – how are ‘chains’ of wealth and capital linked to specific urban centres and how do they offer a means of extracting further value from urban centres?

-- Unequal articulations – how are the rich denizens and the areas they colonise and inhabit linked to outcomes expressed within and through neighbourhoods occupied by citizens with significantly poorer life-chances and outcomes?
+• Unequal articulations – how are rich denizens and the areas they inhabit linked to wider social, economic and political outcomes, particularly in those neighbourhoods occupied by citizens with significantly poorer life-chances and outcomes?

-- Circulations and mobilities – what patterns within and between urban centres, their relationship to regions and hinterland destinations that may also form urban nodal points including islands, major homes, towns dominated by the rich at certain times of year or for particular festivals which are more urbanised as a result?
+• Circulations and mobilities – what are patterns of bodily/personal and capital mobility within and between urban centres?
+What is the relationship of the rich to other regions and hinterland destinations (including islands, major homes, and other towns dominated by the rich at certain times of year)?

-- Phenomenologies of urban wealth – how do urban conditions, spaces and topographies influence, insulate, protect or expose wealthier urban groups?
-What kinds of social politics emerge from the relationship between place and psychic constructs generated by conditions of more or less walled, gated, vertical and secured urbanity in relation to the wealthy self?
+• Phenomenologies of urban wealth – how do specific city conditions and spaces serve to insulate, protect or expose wealthier urban groups?
+What kind of social politics may emerge from the relationship between place?
+Are specific sets of psychic constructs generated by conditions of more or less walled, gated, vertical and secured urbanity in relation to the wealthy self?

 People